Dean's Ambassador Program

 • Ambassadors must commit to a full academic year of service.

-• In the selection process, the Dean's office will assess each applicant's social media presence.
+• During the selection process, the Dean's office will review each applicant's social media presence, as well as their records related to Student Conduct and Academic Integrity.

 • Applicants are required to provide the name and contact information of a campus reference, be it a faculty or staff member.